 A13.15.1.3.
 Multiple awards of the medal during a single tour of duty are not authorized.
-(T-0).
-However, a sustained record of significant community service performed during successive tours may be considered by approval authorities when adjudicating recommendations for the medal.
+(T-0) However, a sustained record of significant community service performed during successive tours may be considered by approval authorities when adjudicating recommendations for the medal.

 A13.15.1.4.
 The service recognized will be of voluntary nature, not detailed or tasked, nor performed as part of a military mission (for example, a unit project).
-(T-1).
+(T-1)

 A13.15.2.
 Submitting a Request.
 Requests are submitted, processed, and approved in the myDecs application.
+Requests for veterans and deceased members are submitted on an SF 180 to AFPC/DPSTTC for approval (see to paragraph 5.5.).

 A13.15.3.
 Approval Authority.
-Group commanders to include commanders of composite and provisional groups and (colonel) group commander, or equivalent, of geographically separated units.
+USAF and USSF officers commanding a squadron.
 This approval authority may not be further delegated.
-(T-1).
+(T-1)